 Introduction to Cloud Native Build

-- Easy to manage: Managed alongside code from the same source.
+- Easy to manage: Source-controlled alongside code, version-tracked.

-- Cloud Native: Resource pooling that shields infrastructure complexity.
+- Cloud Native: Resource pooling that reduces infrastructure operational overhead.

 main: